-In our digitally hyperconnected world, cyber security is critical to safeguarding your business.
-Data breaches, ransomware attacks, and other cyber threats are constantly evolving and small businesses are not immune.
+Cyber security is critical to safeguarding your business.
+Data breaches, ransomware attacks, and other cyber security threats are constantly evolving and small businesses are not immune.

 As cyber security is the protection of internet-connected systems such as hardware, software and data, ICT procurement is a critical aspect that demands careful consideration.
 In this article, we’ll explore how to make cyber-security a top priority in your procurement process to safeguard your small business against unseen threats.